jjhickmon/uMaze/README.md

 a program to generate and solve a variety of mazes given

 ## Instructions
-Just clone this repository and run uMaze.java
+Just download or clone this repository and run uMaze.java